stephendavidmarsh/control-mode/README.md

 `find-file` (or whatever you had bound to `Ctrl-x Ctrl-f`) in Control Mode if it would otherwise be bound to `set-fill-column`.

+If you want to run `control-mode` globally as above but want to disable it for some specific modes, add the mode to the `global-control-mode-exceptions` custom variable.

 What It Does
 ------------